apple2373/chainer-caption/README.md

 ```

 ## I want to train the model from my own data.
-\* I am trying to update the code so that it can fine-tune CNNs.
-The interface will be changed.
 Alright, you need to do additional amount of work.
 ```
 cd code